kontr0x/overleaf/README.md

   Figure 1: A screenshot of a project being edited in Overleaf Community Edition.
 </p>

+## Purpose of this repository

+This repository contains the source code for Overleaf Community Edition with the following additional features:

+- Autocompletion of references keys

 ## Community Edition

 [Overleaf](https://www.overleaf.com) is an open-source online real-time collaborative LaTeX editor.
 We run a hosted version at [www.overleaf.com](https://www.overleaf.com), but you can also run your own local version, and contribute to the development of Overleaf.